-As of January 2, 2016, activities related to the 2015, 2014 and 2013 Plans were complete.
+As of December 31, 2016, activities related to the 2015 and 2014 Plans were complete.

-The changes in restructuring reserves associated with the Plan for fiscal 2015, 2014, and 2013, are as follows.
+The changes in restructuring reserves associated with the cost reduction plans for fiscal 2015 and 2014, are as follows.

 Severance and other employee- related costs

-2015 2014 2013
+2015 2014

-(ii n thousands s)
+(in thousands)

-Balance at the beginning of the year \$ - \$ - \$ -
+Balance at the beginning of the year \$ - \$ -

-Provision for restructuring charges 148 288 742
+Provision for restructuring charges 148 288

-Cash payments made (148) (288) (742)
+Cash payments made (148) (288)

-Balance at the end of the year \$ - \$ - \$ -
+Balance at the end of the year \$ - \$ -

-16. Related Party Transaction
+15. Related Party Transaction

-On November 12, 2015, Intevac entered into a Share Repurchase Agreement with NRC, whereby Intevac repurchased 1,483,171 shares of its common stock (or approximately 6.8% of the outstanding common stock) from NRC in a privately negotiated transaction at a purchase price of \$4.98 per share, for an aggregate purchase price of \$7.4 million.
+On November 12, 2015, Intevac entered into a Share Repurchase Agreement with Northern Right Capital Management, L.P. and certain of its affiliated funds, including on behalf of a managed account (collectively, "NRC"), whereby Intevac repurchased 1,483,171 shares of its common stock (or approximately 6.8% of the outstanding common stock) from NRC in a privately negotiated transaction at a purchase price of \$4.98 per share, for an aggregate purchase price of \$7.4 million.
 The repurchase was made in conjunction with Intevac's stock repurchase program.
 Matthew Drapkin, a member of Intevac's Board of Directors, is a principal of NRC and a member of BC Advisors, LLC, which is the general partner of NRC.
 NRC continues to beneficially own approximately 3.6% of the outstanding shares of Intevac's common stock subsequent to the transaction.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - (Continued)
+$\label{eq:intevac} \textbf{INTEVAC, INC.}$ NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - (Continued)

-17. Selected Quarterly Consolidated Financial Data (Unaudited)
+16. Selected Quarterly Consolidated Financial Data (Unaudited)